 The Millennium Plaza is a 32,700 sqm office and retail building centrally located in Warsaw.
-During the last years its occupancy increased up to 90% in June 2012, then the occupancy sharply decreased to 68% in December 2012 due to the loss of a major tenant.
-It is expected that occupancy will gradually increase back to its recorded levels over time.
+During the last years its occupancy increased to 91% by September 2012, then the occupancy sharply decreased to 68% in December 2012 due to the loss of a major tenant.
+As of 31 December 2013 the occupancy ratio increased to 71% and it is expected that it will gradually increase back to its recorded levels over time.

 The Sadowa office is a 6,550 sqm office building in Gdańsk.
-During the year its occupancy ratios increased from 88% as of 31 December 2011 to 92% as of 31 December 2012.
+During the year its occupancy ratio increased from 92% as of 31 December 2012 to 99% as of 31 December 2013.